How Much Life Insurance Do You Need?

 However, this approach can aim high, especially if you assume raises and promotions.
 "You can find people who are extremely minimalist with insurance recommendations," says Maurer.
 "But I see an overabundance of people who end up justifying more insurance than I think is reasonable."

 Instead, he offers a strategy to calculate how much coverage to buy and to form a plan that’s easy to update.
-The idea is to assess whether you need extra coverage or different policies only after you project your life insurance needs as the sum of four categories.
+The idea is to assess whether you need extra coverage or different policies only after you project your life insurance needs as the sum of the following four categories.

-- Mortgages and other debts: Total your mortgage balance, car loans, student loans and any other debts that would be a heavy burden on your survivors.
+Total your mortgage balance, car loans, student loans and any other debts that would be a heavy burden on your survivors.
 They may choose not to retire the mortgage, especially if the interest rate is low, but the money should be available so that they won’t face the prospect of being forced to sell.

-- Income replacement: Once you cover funeral expenses, debts and education, your family may not need to replace 100% of your income — and that’s where the hard part of the calculation comes in.
-Maurer recommends covering 50% of current pretax earnings until retirement.
 You can translate this into a target lump-sum benefit by dividing it by 0.05.
 For example, if you earn $100,000, divide $50,000 by 0.05, which works out to $1 million.
 That assumes the insurance benefits will earn 5% a year over the long haul, a conservative back-of-the-envelope figure.

-Add all four categories to estimate how much life insurance is appropriate, then tweak the number to reflect personal circumstances.
+dd all four categories to estimate how much life insurance is appropriate, then tweak the number to reflect personal circumstances.
 You might increase it if you don’t have a pension, but you could decrease your coverage if your spouse earns a substantial salary.
-If you or a family member has a troublesome medical history, add $100,000 or even $250,000.
-If you’re the one with the medical condition, you’ll find it tough to buy additional coverage later at a price you can afford.

 For most families, this exercise will work out to an amount in the high six figures, possibly even $1 million or more.
 But don’t be frightened.
 With term insurance, boosting your death benefit by hundreds of thousands of dollars should cost just a few hundred dollars a year.